Build

 PubNub has an easy integration with FCM.
 A PubNub channel replaces the third party servers which send these notifications to Google’s FCM servers.
 You may have any registered endpoint send a push notification to your connected devices.

 This allows the application to send push notifications to devices registered on specific channels in no time.
-It combines the native Android Notification API from Google with the real-time data stream network of PubNub.
+It combines the native Android Notification API from Google with the real-time capabilities of PubNub.
 Your real-time push notifications will be natively understood by any Android device.
 If you already have FCM on your application and are considering using PubNub, you’ll hardly have to change anything about your app, most likely removing code!

 Going back to the sports news app scenario, you can have your sports critic send the score in real time from their phone and trigger a push notification to the rest of the audience’s devices.
 PubNub makes it simple – additional servers that you have to operate can be ruled out of the equation and with auto-scaling managed by PubNub!